quii/learn-go-with-tests/roman-numerals.md

-# Roman Properties
+# Roman Numerals

-In this chapter we are going to cover two subjects:

-- A number of companies will ask you to do the "Roman Numeral Kata" as part of the interview process.
+A number of companies will ask you to do the [Roman Numeral Kata](http://codingdojo.org/kata/RomanNumerals/) as part of the interview process (not to me so far, but this is good practice for myself at least).
 This chapter will show how you can tackle it with TDD.
-- All of the tests we have shown so far could be described as "example based tests", where we provide example scenarios and expectations. _Property based testing_ allows us to _describe the properties of our domain_ and then the tests will exercise those properties against our code.
-Sounds abstract, but all will become clear!

 We are going to write a function which converts an Arabic number to a Roman Numeral.

-If you haven't heard of Roman Numerals, it's how the Romans wrote down numbers.
-They rely on broadly straight lines which are easier to carve into tablets and stuff!
+If you haven't heard of [Roman Numerals](https://en.wikipedia.org/wiki/Roman_numerals), it's how the Romans wrote down numbers.

 `MCMLXXXIV` is 1984 for instance.

-That's a bit complicated and it's hard to imagine how we can write code to figure this out right from the start but as this book stresses a key skill for software developers is to try and identify "thin vertical slices" of _useful_ functionality and then **iterating**.
+That looks complicated and it's hard to imagine how we can write code to figure this out right from the start but as this book stresses a key skill for software developers is to try and identify "thin vertical slices" of _useful_ functionality and then **iterating**.
 The TDD workflow shows us a clear path as to how to do this.

-So rather than 1984, let's start with `1`.
+So rather than 1984, let's start with 1.

 ## Write the test first